 Day 2 – the Curonian Spit

-We dedicated the full day to the curonian spit and lagoon as this is something that we both really wanted to see.
-No lies, it’s been one of the highlights of our trip in Lithuania, and I can tell you I never expected to see it just across the Baltic Sea!
+We dedicated the full day to the Curonian spit and lagoon as this is something that we both really wanted to see.
+No lies, it’s been one of the highlights of our trip to Lithuania, and I can tell you I never expected to see it just across the Baltic Sea!

 We drove from the hotel to the ferry terminal – about 10 min, and we directly went onto the ferry.
 After cruising for 10 minutes, no more than this, we disembarked on the other side!
 We drove south to the toll gate and a little bit further, around kilometer 30, after passing through Neringa, we had our first stop.